 A reading space (or Library (as it is sometimes referred to) provides an area for young children to independently examine books and literacy materials.
 In addition to listening to stories read aloud, children are learning a great deal about language, and expanding their vocabulary in this very important space.

-Below you can find some great Library & Reading Spaces from Childcare Providers in our Daycare Spaces and Ideas Community, as well as recommended items to add to your space based on the ages you care for.
+Below you can find some great Library & Reading Spaces from the Childcare Providers in our Daycare Spaces and Ideas FB Community, as well as suggested items to add to your space based on the ages you care for.

 Adrienne from Seed Sprout and Bloom Childcare provides such a comfy place for sitting down to read.
 I like she transformed this corner into a cozy reading space by using pillows and an Infant Mattress.

 The LOVA Leaf Canopy from IKEA is also a great touch.

 If space and budget allow, a bookshelf that allows books to be stored front facing is optimal.
 Otherwise, you can utilize a small bookshelf and place the books inside so they are standing with the covers facing out.